I love to make delicious recipes and I enjoy sharing them with others.

 It Doesn't Get More German Than Schnitzel!

 As a young kid, I grew up in Germany with all of the wonderful foods a girl could ask for!
 When I tell people I'm half German, they immediately ask about the popular dishes Germans are known for, and at the top of the list is always Schnitzel.
-I figured, if people are going to know where I'm from, I need to keep my street credit and learn how to perfect one of the best, and tastiest German dishes.
+I figured if people are going to know where I'm from, I needed to keep my street credit and learn how to perfect one of the best and tastiest German dishes.
 I think I've done it.

 I hope you enjoy this recipe and please feel free to rate, comment or share tips and ideas!
 Gutes essen!

 Jaeger Sauce and Schnitzel Ingredients